Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 "No, I don’t."
 Especially because there was no guarantee she herself wouldn’t endure something similar if it came to that.
 Yan would surely wreak a *terrible* revenge, but too late.

-"Is that… likely?"
+"Is that... likely?"
 Daniel asked.

-"It is always how things *could* go… but no, I don’t think it will happen.
+"It is always how things *could* go... but no, I don’t think it will happen.
 It doesn’t help that we don’t have many more years of Yan left.
 We need him here, to teach the others how to keep the peace without him."

 "...I think I sense what the trouble may be about."